SnickCH/InsurgencySandstormDedicatedServer/README.md

 # How to launch

 Simple command syntax.
 You can use all the syntax you are allready using on your server.
-Just add them on the <travel parameters>.
+Just add them on the travel parameters.
 ```
 docker run <docker parameters> image ./InsurgencyServer-Linux-Shipping <travel-parameters>
 ```